Egypt–Palestine relations: Mubarak era (1981–2011)

+Post-Mubarak governments

-As of 23 July 2012, Egypt now allows Palestinians to freely enter without visas.
+As of 23 July 2012, Egypt allowed Palestinians to freely enter without visas.
 During the November 2012 Operation Pillar of Defense, Egypt harshly criticized Israel's military operation.
 The Egyptian ambassador was recalled to Cairo and Israel's ambassador received an official protest.
 Egyptian President Mohamed Morsi stated that "The Israelis must realize that this aggression is unacceptable and would only lead to instability in the region".
 Demanding that the Arab League call an urgent meeting of Arab foreign ministers to discuss "criminal Israeli aggression" on Gaza, and sought an immediate meeting of the UN Security Council.

 The Foreign Ministry of Egypt berated the operation and called on Israel to halt its attacks.
 According to The Guardian, the chairman of the Freedom and Justice Party, Saad El-Katatni, said: "The Egyptian people revolted against injustice and will not accept an attack on Gaza.
 The brutal aggression on Gaza proves that Israel has not yet learned that Egypt has changed".

 An Egyptian official reported that Egyptian hospitals are ready to receive wounded Palestinians and that the Rafah Crossing will remain open.
 Egyptian Prime Minister Hesham Qandil visited Gaza on Friday, 16 November.

 On 17 November, the Arab Medical Union has sent a delegation of Egyptian doctors with aid across the Rafah border.
 On 19 November, a group of Egyptian civilians headed to Gaza to aid their Palestinian neighbors in their current tribulation.

-On the 29th of November, 2012 Egypt followed through with its continuing criticism of Israel by voting to welcome Palestine as the newest member of the United Nations by voting in favor of United Nations General Assembly resolution 67/19.
+On 29 November 2012 Egypt followed through with its continuing criticism of Israel by voting to welcome Palestine as the newest member of the United Nations by voting in favor of United Nations General Assembly resolution 67/19.
 That resolution made Palestine a non-member observer state just like the Vatican.

 During the 2014 Israel–Gaza conflict, the Egyptian Foreign Ministry published through its Facebook page a statement where it expressed its "deep concern" about the latest situation in the Gaza Strip and called for self-restraint as well as stopping the mutual violence.
 A Hamas official stated that Egypt is attempting to mediate a truce between both sides and that Egyptian officials have contacted Hamas for that purpose.
 Egyptian FM Sameh Shoukry made a remarks following a meeting with his Jordanian counterpart where he said it is important to address the crisis in a manner that protects the Palestinians and their interests.